-Hi, I am originally from Derbyshire and I am 65 years old [as of 2020!], who loves being a Grandma!
+Hi, I am originally from Derbyshire and I am 66 years old [as of 2021!], who loves being a Grandma!
 I am lucky to be able to split my time between The Western Isles and Derbyshire.
 I am just really ordinary and cannot reach my leg behind my neck, perform a handstand or stand on my head!

 I started my working life as a shorthand typist aged 16, and very slowly progressed to training as a Counsellor at Derby University and that has been my main work ever since.
 Which has included the training and Supervising of Counsellors for many years.

 I actually began Yoga in my 20's for a short while, but didn't re-discover it again until 2000 when I was recovering from a sudden emergency operation when I was 45.
 I quickly knew I wanted to become a Yoga Teacher and qualified with the British Wheel of Yoga as soon as I could!

 I have been combining my Therapy work with Yoga classes ever since.
 Both are now Online via Zoom due to the Covid outbreak of 2020.
 I never knew either would work online but they do!

 I am also a Reiki Master.
 Attuning and often re-attuning others to the wonderful Reiki energy, and amazingly...... sending Reiki energy to my students via Zoom too.
 We are learning all the time!